Handle raw turkey the way you would raw chicken, with care. Use a separate cutting board and utensils to avoid

 4 Insert Aromatics and Truss Turkey

 Slather the inside of the cavity with a tablespoon or so of lemon juice.
 Take a couple teaspoons of salt and rub all over the inside of the turkey.
 (Skip salt if you are using a brined turkey.)

-Put half an onion cut into wedges, several sprigs of parsley, a couple of carrots, and some celery tops into the main cavity of the turkey.
+Put half an onion cut into wedges, several sprigs of parsley, a chopped carrot or two, and some leafy celery tops into the main cavity of the turkey.
 These are aromatics that will flavor the turkey from the inside as it cooks.

 By the way, we don't cook stuffing (or dressing as it is known in many parts of the country) in the turkey anymore.
 Stuffing the turkey adds to the overall cooking time, and not packing the turkey with stuffing will allow the turkey to cook more evenly.
 We do make our stuffing with stock made from the turkey giblets so the stuffing has plenty of turkey flavor.

 To truss, make sure that the turkey's legs are tied together, held close to the body, and tie a string around the turkey body to hold the wings in close.
 (Here's a good video on trussing: how to truss a turkey.)

 5 Rub with Olive Oil or Butter, Salt and Pepper

-Rub either softened butter or olive oil all over the outside of the turkey.
+Rub either softened butter or extra virgin olive oil all over the outside of the turkey.
 Sprinkle salt generously on all sides of the outside of the turkey (do not add salt if you are using a brined turkey).
 Sprinkle pepper over the turkey as well.

 6 Place Turkey Breast Down on Rack